natelong/p4/README.md

-# p4
+# p4-oo
-p4 is a tiny utility library for dealing with Perforce.
+p4-oo is a tiny object-oriented library for dealing with Perforce.
 Since Perforce sets all files in its workspace as read-only, and expects you to check out any file before editing, automated build processes and whatnot can stumble when trying to write to the file system.
 This library gives you a simple module to get Perforce out of the way.
+It saves its state across commands, so you can change working directories and set environment variables, and those will persist for subsequent commands.
+This is very helpful if you have a centralized system which is running perforce commands on behalf of users.

 ## Installation
 Get the module from NPM